lucasbflopes/codewars-kata-exporter/README.md

                                             to toggle this value to suit you best
 ```

-Now run the script responsible for fetching the html:
+Now run the script responsible for fetching the HTML:

 `$ python fetch_source.py`